layilin/SP23-33852/_texts/full-text.md

 [^f153n5]: A rod, a unit used for measuring land approximately 5 1/2 yards (5.03 meters) in length.

 [^f153n6]: Mathew \(1718-1777\) was a cousin of Grainger's wife.
-Mathew's Cayon estate was in Saint Mary's parish on the western shore of St. Kitts.
+Mathew's Cayon estate was in Saint Mary's parish on the eastern shore of St. Kitts.

 [^f153n7]: Also known as the Temple of Bel in Palmyra, an ancient city in Syria.